 As employers plan to open their doors again, the futuristic era of work poses new challenges.
 Now, there are employees that wish to permanently work from home, versus those who are excited to return to the office again.
 Ultimately, many employers are looking towards adopting a hybrid work model to provide flexible work arrangements; in-office and remote.
 However, some companies, such as Goldman Sachs, are requiring their employees to mandatorily return to work.
-The main question is, how will corporations reassure workers that the office is a safe environment to work in?
+The main question is, how will corporations reassure workers that the office is safe from the Covid-19 infections?
 Employee health screening is key, but there’s more to the equation.

 Employees want to feel confident that their employer is taking the appropriate measures to ensure a symptom-free environment with social distancing protocols in place.
 It will be important for companies to find a way to work together collaboratively, regardless of being present in the office.
-From employee health screening to room booking systems, newly revamped COVID-19 technology innovations will help employees manage their workspaces completely.
-For one, teamwork and privacy will be prioritized.
+From pre-health screening to room booking systems, newly revamped COVID-19 technology innovations will help employees and employers manage their workspaces completely.
+For one, teamwork and self privacy will be prioritized.
 Furthermore, space optimization is a critical component to ensure efficient use of office space.

 Employees can sign in and respond to health questionnaires using a unique URL.
 The information is stored securely on a central encrypted server to address privacy and regulation concerns.
 The health screening process is seamless and ensures a company is compliant on a daily basis.

 Employee Health Screening is Critical for In-Office Work Within the Hybrid Work Model